6170-fa14/6.170-guides/Install.md

 Git and GitHub
 ======

 [Git](http://git-scm.com/) is a distributed version control system.
 That is, it's a *version control system*, which helps groups of programmers maintain a shared history of a set of files, resolve conflicting changes to files, and so on; and it's *distributed*, because it does not have a required concept of a central server storing the "one true history" of a project.
 These days, 6.005 is using Git, so we'll assume most of you have seen it before.
-However, here are some installation instructions in case you don't have Git on your computer:
+Some [notes on version control and Git from 6.005](https://stellar.mit.edu/S/course/6/fa12/6.005/courseMaterial/topics/topic2/lectureNotes/L13-version-control/L14-version-control.pdf) might be helpful as a refresher.
+Additionally, here are some installation instructions in case you don't have Git on your computer:

 *For Windows Users*
 Download the installer from http://code.google.com/p/msysgit and run it